 There was an on-resort diving school and it couldn’t have been simpler.
 They offered a trial dive in the pool between certain times that was advertised in reception, but if these were missed, then staff were more than happy to arrange a private taster session, depending on how busy the pool was.

 Scuba diving is something that I have always liked the idea of and after the trial session I was hooked, but with children to entertain and look out for, it didn’t seem possible.
 However, with Mark Warner’s mini club, there was a nice three and a half hour gap every morning to fill.
-I signed up to complete the Professional Association of Diving Instructors (PADI) Open Water diving course.
+I signed up to complete the Professional Association of Diving Instructors (PADI) Open Water diving course, one of many courses they offered.
 The course consisted of some theory based lessons which included instructional videos, some knowledge check quizzes and a final theory exam.
 I was allowed to study these in my own time and was even given a USB stick with official PADI videos to watch that covered everything in the textbook.
 This allowed me to learn the basics in my own time, sitting by the pool in the afternoon and not in a sweltering hot classroom!

 The practical sessions were a mix of learning the necessary skills in the safety of the pool during two lessons (wearing all the equipment) intermixed with practicing them during actual open water dives from a boat.
 There was also a free dive at the end of the last tutored dive.